-The proposed foundation bases have a diameter of up to 40m per turbine and are generally founded at a depth of up to 6 m deep.
 The turbines are relatively heavily loaded structures and have a very low tolerance for differential movement.
 The structures exert a static load.
 However, it is loading as a result of the high wind shear that drives the selection of founding medium.
 A high strength material is required for founding to provide sufficient bearing capacity and strength.
 Foundations on or in rock are recommended.
 This will require the depth to rock to be established and testing of the rock to provide parameters for design.

-Where structures are underlain by Vryheid sandstone, rock is expected at a depth of, generally, less than 3m.
+Where structures are underlain by quartzite, rock is expected at a depth of, generally, less than 3m.
 Therefore, founding in rock should be possible.
-Where structures are underlain by shale or dolerite the residual profile may be more thickly developed with rock expected at a depth of, generally, more than 3m but less than 6m.
-Dolerite boulders in the profile must not be mistaken for solid dolerite rock.
+Where structures are underlain by shale, dolerite or andesite the residual profile may be more thickly developed with rock expected at a depth of, generally, more than 3m.
+Dolerite and andesite boulders in the profile must not be mistaken for solid dolerite rock.

 It is recommended that test pits be excavated at each turbine position during the geotechnical site investigation to determine the depth to rock and the strength characteristics thereof.
-Some rotary cored boreholes would be required to determine the depth to rock and the rock strength with depth in, particularly, the areas underlain by shale and dolerites.
+Some rotary cored boreholes would be required to determine the depth to rock and the rock strength with depth in, particularly, the areas underlain by andesite, shale and dolerites.